vuo/vuo/node/vuo.audio/descriptions/vuo.audio.split.frequency.md

 This node is useful for visualizing or processing audio based on ranges of pitches.

 This node splits a single channel into a list of channels, each composed (mostly) of frequencies within a distinct range.
-(Since the splitting is done using an audio filter with an envelope, some frequencies outside the range are present at very low amplitudes.)
+(Since the splitting is done using audio filters with a gradual slope, some frequencies outside the range are present at lower amplitudes.)

    - `Cutoff Frequencies` — The borderlines between frequency ranges, in Hz.
 The number of items in `Split Samples` is one more than the number of items in `Cutoff Frequencies`.
    - `Split Samples` — The split channels, in ascending order of frequency.